BrookeHeck/github.io-reading-notes-/class-01.md

 ## Introduction to HTML
 1. What is an HTML attribute?
-- Attributes part of an element, but provide information about the element instead of being displayed on the screen.
+- Attributes are part of an element, but provide information about the element instead of being displayed on the screen.
 For example, an element could be given an id attribute which is used in the CSS to select that element and style it.
 \
 ``` <section id="intro">Here is an introduction section</section> ```
 - There are many more attributes that help change the styling of the element or how the user interacts with the element.

 2. Describe the Anatomy of an HTMl element.
-  1. opening tag: name of element wrapped in brackets, marks beginning of element, attributes can be added inside the opening tag
+  - opening tag: name of element wrapped in brackets, marks beginning of element, attributes can be added inside the opening tag
-  2. content: what ever data you want inside the element
+  - content: what ever data you want inside the element
-  3. closing tag: sam as opening tag but marks the end of an element
+  - closing tag: sam as opening tag but marks the end of an element

-3. What is the Difference between <article> and <section> element tags?
+3. What is the Difference between article and section element tags?
-- An article has content that would make sense on it's own even if it didn't have the rest of the website content
+- An article has content that would make sense on it's own even if it didn't have the rest of the website content.
 - A section is a smaller grouping that wouldn't make sense by itself but has a similar theme.
 Multiple sections might make up an article.

 4. What Elements does a “typical” website include?
-  1. ``` <DOCTYPE htmL> ```
+  - ``` <DOCTYPE htmL> ```
-  2. ``` <htmL></html> ``` wraps all the content on the page, root element
+  - ``` <htmL></html> ``` wraps all the content on the page, root element
-  3. ``` <head></head> ``` container for things that aren't content; keywords, CSS style content, character set declarations
+  - ``` <head></head> ``` container for things that aren't content; keywords, CSS style content, character set declarations
-  4. ``` <meta charset="utf-8"> ```
+  - ``` <meta charset="utf-8"> ```
-  5. ``` <title></title> ``` sets the title of the page that appears on the browser tab
+  - ``` <title></title> ``` sets the title of the page that appears on the browser tab
-  6. ``` <body></body> ``` displays all content on the page; tet, images, videos, games, audio and anything else</br>
+  - ``` <body></body> ``` displays all content on the page; tet, images, videos, games, audio and anything else</br>
   - the body often contains header, nav, main, and footer elements

 5. How does metadata influence Search Engine Optimization?